JannisJost/JannisJost/README.md

-- 👋 Hi, I’m @JannisJost
-- 👀 I’m interested in writing my own applications with Java/JavaFX
+ I like writing modern looking applications with Java/JavaFX